usnistgov/FederalProfile-8259A/README.md

 # 8259 Catalog

-This repository is for development of _Recommendations for IoT Device Manufacturers: Catalog of Features and Mitigations_.
+This repository is for development of _Recommendations for IoT Device Manufacturers: Catalog of Device Capabilities_.

 ## Editing